top of page

 It was January 6th the first day of lock down 3.0 in London.
 But Funerals could still take place with up to 30 people.

-journey to the cemetery, symbolizing the soul of the deceased; it is relit immediately if it goes out.
-Cars following behind will scatter biodegradable joss paper throughout the entire journey to the burial ground.
-My brother had to hold a tray that held the incense pot with joss stick, cups and the red memorial plaque that the Taoist priest prepared for us.
-My nephew sat in the seat behind holding a photo of my father.
+• Road spirit paper, car seating arrangements: The eldest son usually sits in the first car following the hearse, if not beside the coffin itself.
+A long, lit joss stick is held in the same incense pot that was used at home throughout the journey to the cemetery, symbolising the soul of the deceased.
+If it goes out, it should be relit immediately.
+Cars travelling behind then scatter biodegradable joss paper along the journey to the burial ground.
+My brother had to hold a tray carrying the incense pot with the joss stick, the cups, and the red memorial plaque prepared for us by the Taoist priest.
+My nephew sat in the seat behind him, holding a photo of my father.

 After the funeral